mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

   removed.
 The effect is real, the 3.2x–4.6x is not a clean isolation of it.
 A targeted reuse microbenchmark would attribute it properly.
 * read-heavy is at parity because `lookup` adds only a bit test on the hot path and the extra gate read happens only on the `EMPTY` branch.
-Caveat: hashmap2's loads are seq_cst against the original's `_relaxed`, which is free on x86 but measurable on weakly ordered targets, so parity here should not be assumed for ARM.
+Caveat: hashtable's loads are seq_cst against the original's `_relaxed`, which is free on x86 but measurable on weakly ordered targets, so parity here should not be assumed for ARM.